- Great storytelling

 The frustrating thing, though, is that I still liked Ghost of the Dusk a lot despite these issues.
 Visual novels are a great fit for detective stories.
 The storytelling in these cases is a cut above the rest, and a lot of the script reflects that.
 But any recommendation I give has to come with a warning.

 Ghost of the Dusk is the kind of game you can relax with beside a roaring fireplace.
 A warm cup of cocoa in your hands, your dog laying at your feet, the soothing jazz score emanating from the 3DS and seeping into your soul – it’s a great vacation companion, and a good counter to evening snowstorms.
 However, there’s this other side to it, this seedy underbelly you’ll have to get through like I did.
 It won’t ruin the experience, but it may make you wonder what happened.
 If you love detective stories, it’s absolutely worth it to play this game.
 Even if it’s a lark between larger games like Call of Duty: Black Ops 4 and Red Dead Redemption 2.
 As long as this series gets the recognition it deserves, it’s worth it.

-This review was conducted using a retail copy of the game that I personally purchased.
+If you have any questions, please feel free to email me at dcichocki(at)tiltingwindmillstudios.com or contact me on Twitter.
+This review was conducted using a 3DS retail copy of the game that I purchased on launch day.